rupadarshiray/rupadarshiray.github.io/content/academia/correspondences-in-physics-and-mathematics.md

 aliases: ''
 ---

+We are concerned with finding patterns

 - Galois correspondence
+- the correspondence between algebra and geometry
-- Langlands
+- the Langlands program
 - [[the-connection-between-cm-and-qm]]
-- Relative langlands
+- the relative langlands program
 - the StatMech-QM correspondence
 - the CM-Therm correspondence
 - AdS/CFT or gauge/gravity
 - Mirror symmetry
-- marks/grades
+- marks/grades xD